Boy holds hands of crying classmate with autism on first day of school

 WICHITA, Kan.
 (KRON) – A little boy is going viral for helping out a fellow classmate in need on the first day of school.

-Courtney Coko Moore posted a photo on Facebook that captured the heartwarming moment between her son, 8-year-old Christian, and new friend Connor, also 8-years-old.
+Courtney Coko Moore posted a photo on Facebook that captured the heartwarming moment between her son, Christian, 8, and new friend Connor, also 8-years-old.

 “I’m so proud of my son, he seen a kid balled up into a corner crying, so he went to console him, grabbed his hand and walked him inside of the school!
 It is an honor to raise such a loving, compassionate child!
 He’s a kid with a Big heart, the first day of school started off right,” Moore captioned the sweet shot.